-Safety toe adds some more weight, a literal burden if not essential.
-Other special features like ASTM measurement, ultra-flexible sole or EH will add other burdens which will cost you more money for nothing- if you do not need those features.
+Safety toe adds more weight, a real burden if not essential.
+Other special traits like ASTM measurement, ultra-flexible sole or EH will add additional burdens which will cost you more money for nothing- if you do not need those components.

 Higher numbers are better ones if you know the features and look at the shoes or boots suiting your purpose.
 To say it in another way, if you are an experienced wearer, ‘ShoeAsk Points’ will help you like spells and charms.
 Now, if you do not want to bother for numbers, our level of recommendations will do it for you.
 We recommend shoes and boots for your specific demand.

 If higher numbers are not the best indicator to pick a pair, what is?

 Our unique ‘Level of Recommendation’ is.
 We are dividing them into these categories:

 There’s variable, too.
 You know, a pair VERY HIGHLY recommended for construction jobs has a LOW level of recommendation for desk jobs.